Metro Expo Line | Photo by Daniel Djang

 Union Station is the starting point for more art and cultural experiences via the Metro Rail Gold Line.
 To the north, the Norton Simon Museum, the Pacific Asia Museum and the Pasadena Museum of California Art are among the highlights of the Memorial Park Station area.
 On the southern leg of the Gold Line, there’s much more than great food to enjoy when you exit the train in Chinatown, which in recent years has become a hotbed of underground art galleries.
 The Geffen Contemporary (an annex of MOCA) and the Japanese American Cultural & Community Center are part of the Little Tokyo/Arts District itinerary.
 Continue east to Mariachi Plaza in Boyle Heights, where mariachi musicians have gathered since the 1930s, ready to be hired to play in restaurants, at private parties or community events.

 Back at the Red/Purple 7th St/Metro station, take the Metro Rail Blue Line to the Pico station and you’ll find yourself at the massive L.A.
-LIVE entertainment complex, where you can experience world-class music concerts and sporting events at STAPLES Center and Nokia Theatre, visit the nearby Los Angeles Convention Center, or choose from a plethora of fine dining and casual eating options.
+LIVE entertainment complex, where you can experience world-class music concerts and sporting events at STAPLES Center and Microsoft Theater, visit the nearby Los Angeles Convention Center, or choose from a plethora of fine dining and casual eating options.
 Heading south out of Downtown, the historic Watts Towers can be accessed from the 103rd St. station, while the Transit Mall stop near the end of the Blue Line offers attractions like the Queen Mary and the Aquarium of the Pacific.
 From the Imperial/Wilmington station, transfer to the Metro Rail Green Line, where a free airport connection shuttle at the Aviation/LAX stop will take passengers to Los Angeles International Airport.

 The 7th St/Metro Center station also services the newest addition to the system, the 15-mile Metro Rail Expo Line.
 The Expo Line brings light rail to the Exposition Corridor, with 19 stations serving popular destinations like USC, Exposition Park, the Mid-City Communities, the Crenshaw District, Culver City and West Los Angeles.
 Phase 1 of the line travels from Downtown L.A. to Culver City, and Phase 2 will extend the line out to Santa Monica.
 Service to the Culver City station began in 2012, and the complete line to Santa Monica is scheduled to open in 2015.